 Shortlands

-What Is a Letter of Administration and When Do You Need One?
+What Is a Letter of Administration and When Is It Needed?

 It is estimated that just over half of the UK’s adult population have not yet made a Will.
 This could be due to lack of time, reluctance to think about the end of life or a mistaken belief that their inheritance will automatically pass to specific loved ones.
 Sadly, however, people who die intestate, i.e. without writing a Will, could be storing up problems for those they leave behind, not least when it comes to sorting out the deceased person’s estate.
 This is where applying for a Letter of Administration can ease things considerably.